'A Loud Crunching Sound': Multiple Cars Side-Swiped In Brighton

 “I heard a loud crunching sound,” said Roman Lilligren.

-A screeching noise could be heard from Lilligren’s apartment, so he went outside.READ MORE: Thousands Participate In Virtual Boston Marathon Jimmy Fund Walk
+A screeching noise could be heard from Lilligren’s apartment, so he went outside.READ MORE: Lincoln-Sudbury School Officials Investigating After Fireworks Launched During Football Game

 “It was a full-sized pick-up truck with a really long trailer, especially for this street.”